waseem18/tango_with_django_book/17/chapters/test.rst

 Testing Views
 -------------
 So far we have writtent tests that focus on ensuring the integrity of the data housed in the models.
 Django also provides testing mechanisms to test views.
-It does this with a mock client, that internally makes a calls a django view via the url.
+It does this with a mock client, that internally calls a django view via the url.
 In the test you have access to the response (including the html) and the context dictionary.

 Let's create a test that checks that when the index page loads, it displays the message that ``There are no categories present``, when the Category model is empty.